mhpteamsi/sieq-docs/FormsEntriesEndpoint.md

 | sincedate | 1900-01-01 (default) |

 ### Headers ###
-An authentication header with an access token is required.
+An `authorization` header with an access token is required.
 To retrieve a token, post your credentials to this URL:

 `[website_url]/Sitefinity/Authenticate/SWT`